 How to Cook Lo Mein Noodles

-Since the lo mein variety of noodles are thicker than wonton noodles, they usually take about 3 to 5 minutes to cook in boiling water.
+Since the lo mein variety of noodles are thicker than wonton noodles, they usually take about three to five minutes to cook in boiling water.
 As with wonton noodles, they should be rinsed under cold water if you're not going to serve them immediately.